-Services are available to children and adults of all ages with a wide variety of special needs including physical disabilities and mental health problems; Alzheimer’s and senile dementia; cerebral palsy; Autistic Spectrum Disorder; Down’s Syndrome; sensory impairments; emotional and behavioural disturbance and profound multiple disabilities.
+Services are available to children and adults of all ages with a wide variety of needs including physical disabilities and mental health problems; Alzheimer’s and senile dementia; cerebral palsy; Autistic Spectrum Disorder; Down’s Syndrome; sensory impairments; emotional and behavioural disturbance and profound multiple disabilities.

 Sessions are based around live rather than pre-recorded music.
 Our musicians use a range of instruments and build sessions around singing and vocalisation; dance and movement and instrument playing often supported with sign language.